NatLey30/Mapa-Madrid/README.md

 ## Project Overview
 This project builds and visualizes a **graph-based map of Madrid** using data extracted from two CSV files — one containing **road intersections (nodes)** and another containing **street connections (edges)**.
-The final graph representation is rendered as an image called **`graph.jpg`**, showing the road network structure of the city.
+The final graph representation is rendered as an image, showing the road network structure of the city.

 ## Data Sources
 - **`cruces.csv`** – Contains the coordinates or identifiers of all intersections in Madrid.
 Each row represents a node in the graph.